piyush-jain1/jekyll-now/_posts/2017-06-14-GeometryPackage.md

 ---

 # Geometry package: Implement boolean operations on polygons ##
-As part of GSoC 2017 , this project is intended to implementing a set of boolean operations and supporting function for acting on polygons.
+As part of GSoC 2017 , this project is intended to implement a set of boolean operations and supporting function for acting on polygons.
 These include the standard set of potential operations such as union/OR, intersection/AND, difference/subtraction, and exclusiveor/XOR.
 Other things to be implemented are the following functions: polybool, ispolycw, poly2ccw, poly2cw, poly2fv, polyjoin, and polysplit.<br/>

 ## Bonding Period
 After discussion with my mentor and keeping my proposal in mind, I tried to understand and enlist the tasks more specifically and in detail.
 I first tried to understand the conventions and other things about the organisation.
 I tried to understand the first basic thing which I will need throughout this project, i.e. how we create an oct-interface for the C++ codes to be executable in Octave.